Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 Students seek opportunities that align with their personal values, professional growth, and the chance to connect with like-minded peers.

-Fragmented discovery & manual tracking
+Event discovery & tracking events needs improvement

-“Ride issues are greatly impacting the possibility of me attending events …Public transport isn’t reliable enough to get to farther volunteer events.”
+Ride issues are greatly impacting the possibility of me attending events…Public transport isn’t reliable enough to get to farther volunteer events.”

 IDEATION